 I am interested in professionals who write and perform unstable truths.
 By this I mean that I study people who act as gatekeepers in an age when truth is pluralistic, difficult to define, and/or nonexistent.
 Particularly today, these professionals are tasked with the impossible but the necessary.
 I collaborate with attorneys, journalists, court reporters, law students, and teachers in order to explore how their important but fallible actions offer grave, complex, transformative outcomes.

-I also examine and critique institutions.
+I examine and critique institutions.
 My curiosity about these systems is as much about the permission I supply them as it is about the relevance they inherit from me, from us, from history.
-To explore this curiosity, I occupy familiar government institutions, including the courtroom, the classroom, and the voting booth.
+To explore this curiosity, I look to familiar government institutions, including the courtroom, the classroom, and the voting booth.
 I do so in order to stretch, bend, and even breach their capacity.
-Armed with humor and poetry, I reason, I argue, and I intervene in these spaces in order to understand the mechanisms at work.
+I reason, I argue, I witness in order to understand the mechanisms at work.

 The artwork that arises from this study exists at the intersection of media.
 I make performances and objects that become pieces of writing, or I make a written text that becomes a performance or object.
 Like the truth-bearers I examine, these works are translations between people and media.
 The form of the work mirrors the process by which it was created.
 Through collaboration, research, and intermedia practice I produce hybrids: performing objects, objectified text, and performative writing that I exhibit through scripted actions, sculptures, installations, and occasionally essays.